-Note: Our satellite broadband feature has been fully updated.
+Note: Our satellite broadband deals feature has been fully updated.
 This article was first published in May 2013.

 How fast is your internet connection?
 Even with the major broadband suppliers claiming superfast broadband speeds using the latest fibre technology, the speed and performance differences across the country are stark and frustrating for the many in the broadband slow lane.